Zhaoqing

 Zhaoqing (肇庆), alternately romanized as Shiuhing, (Note: Other alternate romanizations include Shiu Hing and Shaou King.) is a prefecture-level city in Guangdong, China.
 As of the 2020 census, its population was 4,113,594, with 1,553,109 living in the built-up (or metro) area made of Duanzhou, Dinghu and Gaoyao.
 The prefectural seat—except the Seven Star Crags—is fairly flat, but thickly forested mountains lie just outside its limits.
 Numerous rice paddies and aquaculture ponds are found on the outskirts of the city.
 Sihui and the southern districts of the prefecture are considered part of the Pearl River Delta.

-Formerly one of the most important cities in southern China, Zhaoqing lost its importance during the contemporary era and is now primarily known for tourism and as a provincial "college town".
+Formerly one of the most important cities in southern China, Zhaoqing lost its importance during the Qing dynasty and is now primarily known for tourism and as a provincial "college town".
 Residents from Guangzhou, Shenzhen, and the other cities of the Pearl River Delta often visit it for weekend excursions.
 It is also a growing manufacturing center.

 Name

-Zhaoqing was known to the Qin as Sihui（四会） and Han as Gaoyao (高要).
+Zhaoqing was known to the Qin as Sihui (四会) and Han as Gaoyao (高要).
 It was renamed Duanzhou (端州) from its role as the seat of Duan Prefecture under the Sui.
 The present name, meaning "Beginning Auspiciousness", was bestowed on the area by Emperor Huizong of the Song in 1118.
 "Zhaoqing" is the pinyin romanization; the earlier Postal Map form "Shiuhing" derives from the name's Cantonese pronunciation.